-Trump Jr. arrives for questioning by Senate Intelligence Committee on Russian links
+Trump Jr. says 'nothing to correct' after closed interview with Senate Committee

 Cohen, who is currently serving a prison sentence after pleading guilty in two federal cases, also told Congress that Trump Jr. and the Trump Organization’s chief financial officer signed some reimbursement checks for hush-money payments made to a porn actress who said she had an affair with Trump.

-The senators also will likely question him about a June 2016 meeting Trump Jr., along with campaign advisers Paul Manafort and Jared Kushner, took with a Russian lawyer in New York.
+The senators also were expected to question Trump Jr. about a June 2016 meeting he and campaign advisers Paul Manafort and Jared Kushner held at New York’s Trump Tower with a Russian lawyer.

-The Russian lawyer had promised to share damaging information on Trump’s presidential election opponent, Hillary Clinton, although in fact, little useful information was shared.
+The lawyer had promised to share damaging information on Trump’s 2016 opponent, Hillary Clinton, although in fact, little useful information was shared.

-Trump Jr. agreed to appear to the interview after the panel issued a subpoena against him.
+Trump Jr. agreed to appear for the committee interview after the panel issued a subpoena for his testimony.
 The subpoena was criticized by some of the president’s most vocal defenders within his Republican Party.

 Reporting by Makini Brice and Mark Hosenball; Editing by Bill Trott